MShiva939/flask-app-sre/README.md

-Application Code Repository Documentation
+# APPLICATION CODE REPOSITORY DOCUMENTATION

 OVERVIEW

 This repository contains the application code and deployment scripts for automated Docker image creation, push to AWS ECR, and deployment using AWS CodeBuild and CodeDeploy.

-CodeBuild uses `buildspec.yml` to build the Docker image from `Dockerfile` and push it to the ECR repository.
+CodeBuild uses`buildspec.yml` to build the Docker image from `Dockerfile` and push it to the ECR repository.

 CodeDeploy uses `appspec.yml` to execute deployment scripts from the